L2Solutions/terraform-aws-eks-autoscaler/README.md

 Deploys configures IAM roles that allow a kubernetes cluster autoscaler helm release to correctly autoscale a EKS cluster.
-Added support for Nvidia Daemonset Plugin
+Added support for Nvidia Daemonset Plugin.
+All ASG created will use latest AMIs based on cluster version.
+GPU enabled AMIs are auto detected when gpu enabled instance types are chosen.

 - [Registry](https://registry.terraform.io/modules/L2Solutions/eks-autoscaler/aws/latest)